-List External Program Office or IT System information is shared/receiv ed with List the purpose of information being shared / received / transmitted with the specified program office or IT system List the specific PII/PHI data elements that are processed (shared/received/transmitted)with the Program or IT system List the legal authority, binding agreement, SORN routine use, etc. that permit external sharing (can be more than one) List the method of transmission and the measures in place to secure data Health plan beneficiary number Account number Certificate or license number Vehicle identifiers and serial numbers, including license plate numbers Device identifiers and serial numbers Web URL Internet Protocol (IP) Address Finger or voice print Photographic image - Photographic images are not limited to images of the face.
-Any other characteristic that could uniquely identify the individual Emergency Contact Information (Name, Phone Number, etc. of a different individual) Medications Medical Records Race/Ethnicity Gender Military History/Service Connection National Institutes of Health (NIH) Results of studies or other grant deliverables uploaded on grantor's system Same as listed above NIH https://sharing.nih.g ov/data- management-and- sharing- policy/about-data- management-and- sharing- policies/data- management-and- Uploads to the NIH site
+List External Program Office or IT System information is shared/receiv ed with List the purpose of information being shared / received / transmitted with the specified program office or IT system List the specific PII/PHI data elements that are processed (shared/received/transmitted)with the Program or IT system List the legal authority, binding agreement, SORN routine use, etc. that permit external sharing (can be more than one) List the method of transmission and the measures in place to secure data Internet Protocol (IP) Address Finger or voice print Photographic image - Photographic images are not limited to images of the face.
+Any other characteristic that could uniquely identify the individual National Institutes of Health (NIH) Results of studies or other grant deliverables uploaded on grantor's system As listed above NIH https://sharing.nih.g ov/data- management-and- sharing- policy/about-data- management-and- sharing- policies/data- management-and- sharing-policy- overview Manual uploads to the NIH site